A new approach to deformation of C*-algebras via coactions: Group twists

 \section{Group twists}

 In this section we introduce the notion of twists and their relation to actions on compact operators for locally compact groups, which will serve as the parameters in our approach to deformation by $2$-cocycles.
-Using twists and their corresponding actions allows us to avoid any second countability condition on $G$ and it also makes some constructions more natural.
-If $G$ is second countable and the coactions involved are reduced (i.e. normal), our constructions turn out to be equivalent to deformation by Borel cocycles $\om\in Z^2(G,\T)$ as considered in \cite{BNS}.
-Most of the results in this section are certainly known to the experts and they are motivated by the results in \cite{Green} and \cite{CKRW}.
-However, by lack of a general reference, we work out the details here.
+Most results in this section are well known to the experts and go back to work of Mackey \cite{Mackey}, Moore \cite{mooreI}, Kleppner \cite{Klep:cont}, and the work on equivariant Brauer groups intiated by Crocker, Kumjian, Raeburn, and Williams in \cite{CKRW} (see also \cite{KMRW}).
+The results are generally well documented in the case of second countable groups $G$, but the documentation for non-second countable groups is sometimes rather weak, so we go into some detail below in order to set up notation, introduce some important constructions, and to clarify the results for general (possibly non-second countable) locally compact groups $G$.